Equivalent Choice Functions and Stable Mechanisms: Model and Known Results

 \subsection{Stable Allocations}

 In general, a stable allocation does not need to exist for our model.
-A sufficient condition for stability is that contracts are substitutes for colleges, i.e.~if a contract is chosen from some set of contracts, then this contract is also chosen from each subset of that set of contracts.
+A sufficient condition for stability is that contracts are substitutes for colleges, i.e.~if a contract is rejected from some set of contracts, then this contract is also rejected from each superset of that set of contracts.